department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/payment-history/research/usability-study-6-2024/conversation-guide.md

  - [ ] They give a wrong answer (fail)

+- What does "current balance" mean to you?

 - What do the small icons on the left of the text in the boxes tell you? (exclamation point, checkmark)

   **Success criteria:**